Homotopical interpretation of link invariants from finite quandles: Introduction.

 0.7pc

-{\bf Conventional notation} Throughout this paper, most homology groups are with (trivial) integral coefficients; so we often omit writing coefficients, e.g., $H_n(X)$.
-We denote the group homology of a group $G$ by $H_n^{\rm gr}(G)$.
+{\bf Conventional notation.} Throughout this paper, most homology groups are with (trivial) integral coefficients; so we often omit writing coefficients, e.g., $H_n(X)$.
+We write $H_n^{\rm gr}(G)$ for the group homology of a group $G$.
 Furthermore, we denote a $\Z$-module $M $ localized at a prime $\ell$ by $M_{(\ell)}$.
-Moreover, a homomorphism $f:A \ra B$ between abelian groups is said to be {\it an isomorphism modulo $N $-torsion}, denoted by $ f: A \cong B $ (mod $N $), if the localization of $f$ at $\ell$ is an isomorphism for any prime $\ell$ that does not divide $N$.
+Moreover, a homomorphism $f:A \ra B$ between abelian groups is said to be {\it a $[1/N]$-isomorphism}, denoted by $ f: A \cong_{[1/N]} B $, if the localization of $f$ at $\ell$ is an isomorphism for any prime $\ell$ that does not divide $N$.
 In addition, we assume that every manifolds are in $C^{\infty}$-class and oriented, and that any fields is not of characteristic $2$.

 0.7pc \baselineskip=16pt